This post may contain affiliate links.

 - don't assume that turning your profile picture black or sharing a meme about Black Lives Matter is the beginning and end; we didn't get here overnight and this won't be resolved overnight.

 - ask more questions – when watching the news reports and when reading social media shares, ask questions to flesh out the truth of each story; we as a society have become very lax and tend to believe headlines too readily.

 - if you're a blogger or influencer and there are businesses you support/promote, contact them and respectfully ask them if they plan to put out a statement about their stance on racism.
 If they won't put out a statement, respect that choice too – businesses are being crucified right now for not saying something or saying the wrong thing – it's scary.

 - look to your own community and see what you can do to help make a positive change for all people.

 - educate yourself on the issues and vote your heart.

-- support businesses and organizations that are helping to make our communities better; support small businesses and minority own businesses.
+- support businesses and organizations that are helping to make our communities better, including small businesses and minority-owned businesses.

 - And pray.
 Pray for your friends, family, community, and the world.
 Please pray.

 Have you noticed the growing necessity to fact check everything that comes through our social media feeds?
 I have.
 When it comes to social media, please do your homework before sharing.
 It's simple.